digitalocean/template-app-platform-gradient-cua-chat/README.md

 3. **"Gradient API error"**
    - Verify your API key is correct
-   - Check you have access to Gradient AI
+   - Check you have access to Gradient
    - Ensure you're not exceeding rate limits

 4. **"Spaces upload failed"**